Leaders in Service is a way of

 they are completed correctly.
 Completed log books and forms

-YLiS2 and YLiS3 are sent to Lion Sally who applies for the Certificates.
+YLiS2 and YLiS3 are sent to Lion Jess who applies for the Certificates.

 The Club then arranges to handover the Certificates at